 Since Chthon wrote the Darkhold long before human beings evolved on Earth, it was not written in any human language.
-Presumably, Chthon imbued the parchments with magic that would enable any sentient being with mystic potential to see the Darkhold as written in a language he or she could comprehend.
+Presumably, Chthon imbued the parchment with magic that would enable any sentient being with mystic potential to see the Darkhold as written in a language he or she could comprehend.
 However, any mortal who reads the Darkhold risks becoming corrupted by it and even becoming the slave of Chthon himself.
-Only mystics of great skill and will power, such as Dr. Stephen Strange, Earth’s current sorcerer supreme, and men of deep and strong religious faith, such as the members of the Montesi family, have proved to be able to resist being corrupted or mentally dominated by the book.
+Only mystics of great skill and will power, such as Doctor Strange, Earth’s current sorcerer supreme, and men of deep and strong religious faith, such as the members of the Montesi family, have proved to be able to resist being corrupted or mentally dominated by the book.

-However, in the middle of the twelfth century, a corrupt Spanish monk named Ælfric gathered together most of the scattered pages of the Darkhold. Ælfric was burned at the stake for heresy, and the Church took possession of the Darkhold parchments he had collected.
+However, in the middle of the 12th century, a corrupt Spanish monk named Ælfric gathered together most of the scattered pages of the Darkhold. Ælfric was burned at the stake for heresy, and the Church took possession of the Darkhold parchments he had collected.
 They were given into the keeping of Paolo Montesi, a young priest appointed by Pope Eugene III to be curator of the Church’s library of the occult in Rome.
-To prevent anyone from falling under Chthon’s power, Pope Eugene decreed that Montesi, who had proved able to resist the Darkhold’s evil influence, would be the only priest authorized to handle the Darkhold scrolls.
+To prevent anyone from falling under Chthon’s power, Pope Eugene decreed that Montesi, who had proved able to resist the Darkhold’s evil influence, would be the only priest authorized to handle the Darkhold parchments.
 Furthermore, the Pope gave Montesi a special dispensation permitting him to marry and sire children, whom he would train to eventually take over his work as custodian of the Darkhold.
-Pope Eugene also had the scrolls re-bound into a single volume, which was officially named the Book of Sins.
+Pope Eugene also had the parchments re-bound into a single volume, which was officially named the Book of Sins.

-In the mid-fifteenth century, Varnæ perished and Dracula became ruler of Earth’s vampires.
+In the mid-15th century, Varnæ perished and Dracula became ruler of Earth’s vampires.
 Shortly afterwards, Dracula learned of the Darkhold and that it threatened the existence of all vampires.
 He forced the gypsy thief Murgo to steal the Darkhold from the Vatican Library in Rome.
-Murgo obtained the volume containing the original parchments, but the Latin translation was left behind.
+Murgo obtained the volume containing the original parchments but the Latin translation was left behind.
 However, the sorcerer Cagliostro, king of the gypsies, murdered Murgo and took the Darkhold for himself.

 For over four hundred years, neither Dracula nor the Montesis could locate the Darkhold.
-There was a rumor that in the mid nineteenth century it was in the possession of the British vampire Lord Ruthven, who spent much of his time in the Greek islands.
+There was a rumor that in the mid-19th century it was in the possession of the British vampire Lord Ruthven, who spent much of his time in the Greek Isles.
 At some point, it then came into the possession of the Indian sorcerer Taboo, who managed to procure the last remaining pages and finally reassemble the complete text.
 In the process, he had to have the volume disbound and put back into scroll form.